AeonGames/AeonEngine/README.md

 ### Why do you use protobuf for your data files?

-Because I've always felt human readability is not worth the price you pay in performace.
+Because I've always felt human readability is not worth the price you pay in performance.

 ### Why do you keep PB plain text files around then?